tedmoore/schelp2/docs/Classes/Slider.md

 ### `new`
- When a new Slider is created, its [#-orientation](#-orientation) is determined by the initial size: if it is wider than high, the orientation will be horizontal, otherwise it will be vertical.
+ When a new Slider is created, its [orientation](#orientation) is determined by the initial size: if it is wider than high, the orientation will be horizontal, otherwise it will be vertical.

 ## Instance Methods